oddbit-project/pokie/docs/test/pytest.md

 **False (default)**:Existing fixtures will be run when the database is recreated.

-**True**: Existing fixtures are ingored, even if the database is recreated.
+**True**: Existing fixtures are ignored, even if the database is recreated.

 ## Available fixtures